-What you must pay when Services that are covered for you vou get these services Home infusion therapy Prior Authorization rules may apply.
-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-20% coinsurance of the The components needed to perform home infusion include the total cost for each Home drug (for example, antivirals, immune globulin), equipment (for Infusion therapy session. example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you Prior Authorization rules may apply. need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies There is no coinsurance or copayment, for Medicare covered home health services.
+You pay the applicable cost-sharing for other services.
+Please refer to the applicable benefit in this section of Evidence of Coverage.
+See "Outpatient rehabilitation services" and "Durable medical equipment and related supplies" for more information.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Prior Authorization rules may apply.
+20% coinsurance of the total cost for each Home Infusion therapy session.
+Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier